hendricson/template-codesandbox-storybook/README.md

 # Codesandbox's CRA + Storybook

-This is a template based on the official CRA React/Typescript template from Codesandbox with Storybook added via `npx sb init`
+This is a template based on the official CRA React/Typescript template from Codesandbox with Storybook added via `npx sb init`, updated to latest stable react-scripts + webpack 5.

 ## Quick start